ArthurSonzogni/chromiumos-platform2/minios/README.md

 # MiniOS
-MiniOS is a subset of thanOS, also known as the Network Based Recovery Project (go/cros-nbr).
+MiniOS is a subset of CrOS, also known as the Network Based Recovery Project (go/cros-nbr).
 MiniOS consumer facing feature used to help recover devices using only a network or ethernet connection.
 Once connected to the network, MiniOS will automatically repartition the disk, wipe the stateful partition and